Greg de la Cruz works at NCR Corp's R&D center in the Philippines. He is interested in economic history and current world financial affairs.

 7. MEPF Engineer

-Standing for Mechanical, Electrical, Plumbing, and Fire Safety—a MEPF Engineer is essential in all types of construction projects.
+The acronym for Mechanical, Electrical, Plumbing, and Fire Safety—a MEPF Engineer is essential in all types of construction projects.
 Deadlines are incredibly crucial in the construction industry, and you also almost always have to think beyond your own work or scope, as it impacts the rest of the sectors in construction.

 According to MPW Engineering, MEP Engineers are “important not only for their role in design but also for their role in assisting with audits of the project’s workflow and specifications.
 MEP engineers greatly enhance the smooth flow of the project by serving as a centralized source of information and advice for design, purchasing, and installation decisions.”